dopeboy/curriculum-2.0/units/4-javascript/lessons/2-function/README.md

 alert("Squirrel!");
 ```

 Here, the name of the function is "alert".
-Notice the open and closed parentheses; every call to a function must have both.
+Notice the **open** and **closed parenthesis**; every call to a function must have both.
 In this case, we also specified a **parameter** to the function: the string "Squirrel!".
 A parameter is a variable or value that is passed to a function to help perform its job.
 The `alert` function takes the parameter and displays a pop-up box with the contents of what was passed to it.
 We can also call this parameter the **input** to the function because it is going *in* to the function.
 The pop-up box is the **output** to the function because it is the result of it.

 The `alert` function was written by someone else.
 We don't know how it works and we don't need to.
 This makes our life easier because everytime we want to make a pop-up box with text in it, we don't have to recreate the wheel.
 Someone else did the hard work for us.